oroinc/platform/src/Oro/Bundle/DataGridBundle/Resources/doc/backend/datagrid.md

 ####Datasource as service
 Other than the `query` yaml-oriented provider, ORM datasource supports an alternative `query_builder` service-oriented provider.
-Basically it is possible to use any arbitrary method that returns a valid `Doctrine\ORM\QueryBuilderQueryBuilder` instance.
+Basically it is possible to use any arbitrary method that returns a valid `Doctrine\ORM\QueryBuilder` instance.

 ``` php
 // @acme_demo.user.repository